shiokuma000/portfolio/README-en.md

 </p>

 ---
 ## ✨ Overview
-soloBear is a simple, Twitter-style microblogging app.
+soloBear is a simple Twitter-style microblogging app.
-It is based on a program created during vocational school classes, which I customized by adding my own features and design improvements.
+I developed it based on a program I made in a vocational training class, arranging the functions and design to my own liking.
-The card-style layout organizes posts, making them visually clear and easy to read, while offering an elegant display across all environments.
-The like button features a subtle animation with a soft circle floating around the heart, providing gentle feedback for user interactions.
+Its main features are as follows:
 ---

 ## 🎯 Key Features